Coffee mug with vinca flowers and note Guten Morgen--good morning in German

 This may be one of the first German phrases you’ve ever learned.
 It’s the most standard German morning greeting that can be used anywhere.

-I’ll be honest, this is probably my favorite greeting of the list.
-I’m just waiting for the day to use it with a local!
+I’ll be honest, this is probably my favorite greeting on the list!

 Where it’s used: Berlin